-CDCC performs a regular review of its models, on a daily and monthly basis, as indicated above.
-Furthermore, risk management policies require a formal independent validation to be performed at least annually.
+CDCC Model Validation Framework sets the expectation in terms of ongoing validation and independent vetting.
+As such, CDCC performs a regular review of its models, on a monthly and annual basis.
+Furthermore, an independent validation is performed according to the Model Validation Framework.
 These reviews include both an empirical and theoretical review.

 Internal risk management governance requires that the results of these reviews be presented to either the RMC or the RMAC and, depending on the results and circumstances, may result in a material review of the models and/or parameters in question.
+The independent vetting report is also provided to the Risk & Audit Committee of the Board.